 The unencrypted network WiFi@OSU provides guests with internet access.
 It also helps students, faculty and staff connect to the encrypted osuwireless network.

-A third network, eduroam, is another secure connection available at Ohio State and abroad at participating universities.
-This network requires users to authenticate with their university username@domain and password, such as firstname.lastname@example.org.
+A third network, eduroam(link is external), is another secure connection available at Ohio State and abroad at participating universities(link is external).
+This network requires users to authenticate with their university username@domain and password, such as email@example.com.

 How do I connect to the Wi-Fi network?

 We have made connecting to the university wireless network very easy.

 - If your device already has internet connectivity, use the configuration utility(link is external) to automatically configure your device for osuwireless.

 - If your device does not have internet connectivity, connect to WiFi@OSU(link is external), open a web browser and go to wireless.osu.edu, and upon being redirected to a login page, click on "Connect to osuwireless" to access the configuration utility.